NTNU-CSIE-SA/previousExamSystem/README.md

 ### WATERMARK_PATH
 - The path to the watermark file.
 (Only png and jpeg files are supported)
 - **required**
+- In docker container, if you want to change the watermark file, you will also need to change Dockerfile and rebuild the image.
 - Example: ./watermark.png

 ### WATERMARK_OPACITY